 Artist Statement

-The process often involves low and high atmospheric firing, in which he also uses and reworks local foraged and found materials in the firing process and as adornment for finished pieces.
-The landscape and ecology of the places he lives become entwined in his sculptures, affecting and evolving the work with each new location.
-Through pitfiring and wood firing, his work becomes a collaboration with the element of fire- creating a canvas for flames, smoke and ash to paint on.
+My process frequently involves low and high atmospheric firing, in which I also use and rework local foraged and found materials in the firing process and as adornment for finished pieces.
+The landscape and ecology of the places I occupy become entwined in my sculptures, affecting and evolving the work with each new location.